darshanbajgain/Perosnal-Website/README.md

 - A sticky navigation bar with smooth scrolling.
 - Mobile-friendly navigation menu.
 - Icons and images for visual appeal.
-- JS Particles background with different shapes.
+- JS particles background with different shapes.

 ## Technologies Used